 Estimated Taxes

-Individuals, sole proprietors, S corp shareholders, and partnerships are responsible for paying quarterly estimated taxes when they expect to owe $1,000 or more when filing income tax returns.
+Individuals, sole proprietors, S corp shareholders, and partnerships generally must make quarterly estimated tax payments when they expect to owe $1,000 or more when filing income tax returns.
 Corporations are required to make estimated payments if they expect to owe $500 or more in income taxes.
 Employees who do not have enough taxes withheld by their employers also must pay estimated taxes.

 Estimated taxes that are paid each quarter are applied to income tax and other taxes, including the self-employment tax.
 Estimated taxes are calculated on IRS Form 1040-ES.